 - The Move Module Members refactoring moves top-level symbols of a Python module.

-- The Make method top-level refactoring moves the selected method to the specified Python file.
+- The Make local function/method top-level refactoring converts a method or a local function to a top-level function and moves it to the specified file.

 Performing Move refactoring